Review: Fine Track Polygon Nest - New possibilities for synthetic sleeping bags

 Weight and portability

-[Polygon Nest 4x3]
+[Polygon nest 4x3]

 - Weight: 450g

-- Lower limit temperature available: 7℃
+- Usable lower limit temperature: 7℃

-- Height: Up to 185cm
+- Height: up to 185cm

 - Storage size: Φ13cm x 26cm